Poland flag

 Compensation, Bonuses and Severance

-All employers who have a physical presence in Poland must operate withholding of tax and social insurance from salary.
+All employers who have a physical presence in Poland are required to withhold tax and social insurance contributions from salaries.
 Despite this, employees must still fill out an annual tax return for administrative reasons.

 The standard corporate tax rate is 19%, and the main VAT rate is 23%.